空影

 Installing Foliate#

-After configuring all of the above, in theory, you can install any Linux software and run it in GUI mode.
+After configuring all of the above, you should be able to install any Linux software and run it in GUI mode.

 sudo apt update && sudo apt upgrade